eficode-academy/istio-katas/05-securing-with-mtls.md

 A general overview of what you will be doing in the **Step By Step** section.

-- Deploy the sentences application services **without** sidecars and see the effect of mTLS modes
+- Deploy the sentences application services and see the effect of mesh wide mTLS config

-- Deploy the sentences application services **with** sidecars and see the effect of mTls modes
+- Apply a STRICTand PERMISSIVE mTLS policy to **your** namespace and observe the affects

+- Observe the affects on a service without a sidecar

 - Configure TLS to an upstream service

-- Observe the traffic flow with Kiali between different steps

 ### Step by Step